bankh/caxton/README.md

+__Notes/ Changes from the original repository:__
+- Great use case for the replication of the work of Wang, et.al.
+(2017) -- as also indicated in the paper as reference #58.
+There are quite similar code examples on GitHub.
+Just check paperswithcode of Wang, et.al.
+- An easy method to download the dataset is not provided.
+An updated list of the dataset programmatically and as .tsv files in dataloader folder.
+- Setup is changed to conda.

 # CAXTON: The Collaborative Autonomous Extrusion Network

 _Accompanying code to the publication "Generalisable 3D Printing Error Detection and Correction via Multi-Head Neural Networks"_